What is Clickjacking, its Type and How to prevent it?

 3. Transparent overlay: This method is one of the most common clickjacking techniques to trick the user.
 In this technique, the attacker makes an overlay of a completely legitimate webpage or a web application over their malicious page.
 Due to this, the user is not able to differentiate between the legitimate page and the fake page.

 4. Hidden overlay: The attacker creates a small 1×1 pixel iframe to position it under the mouse cursor.
-As soon as the user clicks anywhere on the page, the command will directly go to the malicious page which the attacker has set up.
+As soon as the user clicks anywhere on the page, the command will go directly to the malicious page that the attacker has set up.

 5. Scrolling: In this approach, the attackers create a legitimate pop-up or dialog box.
 Once the user clicks on the particular pop-up button, it directly activates the malicious webpage, which was portrayed as a harmless prompt to the user.